n01711217/Assignment1-Web/README.md

 Each design choice was made with the user in mind, ensuring that the website not only meets their needs but also provides a pleasant browsing experience.
 The process involved balancing technical requirements, aesthetic preferences, and user expectations to deliver a high-quality product.
 By focusing on intuitive navigation, responsive design, and a consistent color scheme, the website offers a seamless user experience.
-The use of modern web technologies like HTML5, CSS3, and JavaScript ensures a robust and future-proof foundation.
+The use of modern web technologies like HTML5 and  CSS3 ensures a robust and future-proof foundation.
 Incorporating user feedback and adhering to best practices in SEO and accessibility further enhances the website’s effectiveness and reach.
 The thoughtful planning and execution of each design and implementation choice resulted in a well-rounded and successful website, ready to serve its intended audience effectively.
 Clean layout for easy navigation
-Color scheme matching your personality or hobby theme Simple typography for readability
+Color scheme matching the personality or hobby theme Simple typography for readability
 High-contrast colors for accessibility
 Consistent styling throughout the site